eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 **Pos of Using Factories**

-1. there is not any need of new constructor.
+1. There is not any need of `new` constructor.
 No new neeeded.
 There’s no risk of using it in the “wrong” way as it does not require `new`, so there is not any risk of pollute the global namespace.

 2. `this` behaves as it normally would, so you can use it to access the parent object.